GDP monthly estimate, UK: April 2024

 The Monthly GDP data sources catalogue provides a full breakdown of the data used in this publication.

 In the UK, we produce estimates of monthly and quarterly GDP.
 However, there are reasons as to why these would not provide the same estimate as to where the economy is relative to its pre-coronavirus (COVID-19) pandemic levels.
-This primarily reflects that monthly estimate of GDP are based on only the output measure of GDP, while quarterly estimates of GDP reflect the average of the three approaches (output, income and expenditure).
+This primarily reflects that the monthly estimate of GDP is based on only the output measure of GDP, while quarterly estimates of GDP reflect the average of the three approaches (output, income and expenditure).

 Estimates for the construction industry within monthly GDP will differ to those published in the construction output release as they account for both the outputs produced and inputs consumed by the industry.
 There are also some coverage differences given the use of the Annual Business Survey in their compilation.